canada-ca/canada-ca.github.io/_posts/2017-08-09-evidence-based-template-designs.markdown

 ### Footnote
-<font size="-1"><span name="myfootnote1">1</span>  <a href="#footnotemark2">^</a>  217 searches on Canada.ca for "starting a business", "business registration", "nuans", "incorporation", "register a business" and "registration" in English and incorporer (with variants), demarrage d'entreprise (with variants), status constitutifs, société par action and startup in French, compared to 74 after.</font>
+<font size="-1"><span name="myfootnote1">1</span>  <a href="#footnotemark2">^</a>  The analysis included searches for the top search terms related to starting a business on Canada.ca: "starting a business", "business registration", "nuans", "incorporation", "register a business" and "registration" in English and incorporer (with variants), demarrage d'entreprise (with variants), status constitutifs, société par action and startup in French.</font>